dhellmann/pymotw-3/source/logging/index.rst

 =====================================

-Application developers and library authors can both use :mod:`logging`, but each audience has different considerations to keep in mind.
+Application developers and library authors can both use ``logging``, but each audience has different considerations to keep in mind.

-Application developers configure the :mod:`logging` module, directing the messages to appropriate output channels.
+Application developers configure the ``logging`` module, directing the messages to appropriate output channels.
 It is possible to log messages with different verbosity levels or to different destinations.
 Handlers for writing log messages to files, HTTP